-In an effort to promote safety awareness, the Office of Public Safety maintains a strong working relationship with the campus community.
-This relationship includes offering a variety of safety and security programs and services and crime prevention programming.
-If you or your organization would like to request a specific program, please contact the community outreach coordinator at 678-407-5333.
+To promote safety awareness, the Office of Public Safety maintains a strong working relationship with the campus community.
+This relationship includes offering various safety and security programs, services, and crime prevention programming.
+If you or your organization would like to request a specific program, please contact the community outreach coordinator at (678) 407-5333.
 Below are some of the programs and services available.